-In concert with the Town, the Consultant will develop a campaign of planned Facebook posts, timed to coincide with important milestones in order to keep ratepayers informed, particularly those that may not interact with traditional media on a regular basis.
-Draft content and graphics to accompany the posts, to be made by the Energy Committee.
+In concert with the communication leads of the Town, develop a campaign of planned Facebook posts, timed to coincide with important milestones in order to keep ratepayers informed, particularly those that may not interact with traditional media on a regular basis.
+Draft content and graphics to accompany the posts, to be made by Town staff.